LexLuc/LexLuc.github.io/README.md

          \> `pip install -r requirements.txt`

-      6. After it finished, you can check which packet has been installed by typing:
+      6. After it finished, you can check which packets has been installed by typing:

          \> `pip list`
 4. Install postgreSQL